JhonCODEOWO/NestPlayer/README.md

 5. That's maybe you shold put that direct acces in your task bar like this picture shows
 ![image](https://github.com/JhonCODEOWO/NestPlayer/assets/105316167/542c652a-cbcb-4e0d-add1-8d781164e3a1)

+# Features
+• Lyric reader include
+• Estadistics about your artists and top 10 tracks listened

 # Changelog
 15/06/2023